camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 ### Configuring speculative execution:
 ```
 spark.speculation = false
-If set to "true", performs speculative execution of tasks
+# If set to "true", performs speculative execution of tasks

 spark.speculation.interval = 100ms
-spark.speculation.interval = 100ms

 spark.speculation.multiplier = 1.5
-spark.speculation.multiplier = 1.5

 spark.speculation.quantile = 0.75
-Fraction of tasks which must be complete before speculation is
-enabled for a particular stage
+# Fraction of tasks which must be complete before speculation is enabled for a particular stage
 ```

 ### Example configuring `spark.sql.shuffle.partitions` and using `DISTRIBUTE_BY`